-During 2020 and 2021, the country has witnessed several steps ahead in implementing the NIRAP.
-Though with same challenges, the overall progress is rated to be satisfactory, because the capacity to deal with wildlife crimes and law enforcement activities against illegal trade of rhino, ivory and other wildlife products and derivate has been strengthening in the country through engagement of magistrates (Public Prosecutors and Judges), law enforcement officer and other relevant stakeholder including members of the local communities.
+During 2020 and July 2023, the country has witnessed several steps ahead in implementing the NIRAP.
+Though with same challenges, the overall progress is rated to be satisfactory, because the capacity to deal with wildlife crimes and law enforcement activities against illegal trade of rhino, ivory and other wildlife products and derivate has been strengthening in the country through engagement and massive training of magistrates (Public Prosecutors and Judges), Law Enforcement Officer and other relevant stakeholder including members of the local communities.

-Most of activities performed under implementation of NIRAP comprise of, training of magistrates (Judges and Public Prosecutors), Criminal Investigation Police, ANAC staff, Rangers, Customs, Immigration staff, Environmental Protection Police and some members of local communities, on subjects related to wildlife legislation including CITES, Crime Scene, assistance to the Public Prosecutors in deep investigation of environmental crime related cases, joint patrols along suspected road of wildlife products traffic, terrestrial boarders, market, airport; cooperation with other countries such as South Africa, Zimbabwe, Tanzania, Malawi and Zambia; recruitment of 2 lawyers; working in partnership with national and international organization which work on conservation of biological resources; upgrading of infrastructures and provision of equipment for law enforcement including kits to ensure a sustainable management of rhino horns and ivory stockpiles and other wildlife specimens (Ivory Kit).
+Most of activities performed under implementation of NIRAP comprise of, training of magistrates (Judges and Public Prosecutors), Criminal Investigation Police, ANAC staff, Rangers, Customs, Immigration staff, Environmental Protection Police and some members of local communities, on subjects related to wildlife legislation including CITES, Crime Scene, money laundry, assistance to the Public Prosecutors in deep investigation of environmental crime related cases, joint patrols along suspected road of wildlife products traffic, terrestrial boarders, market, airport; cooperation with other countries such as South Africa, Zimbabwe, Tanzania, Malawi and Zambia; recruitment of 2 lawyers; development of intelligence units in Protected Areas, working in partnership with national and international organization which work on conservation of biological resources; ongoing upgrading of infrastructures and provision of equipment for law enforcement including kits to ensure a sustainable management of rhino horns and ivory stockpiles and other wildlife specimens (Ivory Kit).

 However, 2020 was of great challenges for the conservation sector in fighting against illegal exploitation of forest and wildlife resources in conservation areas as a result of the greater demand for these products, particular in the Asian market.
-As to control poaching and enhance the positive growing of elephant population in the northern region of Mozambique, area grandly affected by elephant poaching, particular the Niassa Special Reserve, the Government temporarily stopped hunting of elephant and has deployed special unit of security defense force, hence, the results has been zero (no) registration of elephant death due to poaching activities for about 3 years as from 2018 in Gorongosa National Park and Niassa Special Reserve (NSR) respectively.
+As to control poaching and enhance the positive growing of elephant population in the northern region of Mozambique, area grandly affected by elephant poaching, particular the Niassa Special Reserve, the

+Government temporarily stopped hunting of elephant and has deployed special unit of security defense force, hence, the results has been zero (no) registration of elephant death due to poaching activities for about 3 years as from 2018 in Gorongosa National Park and Niassa Special Reserve (NSR) respectively.
 Regrettably it was reported in NSR one elephant carcass resulted from poaching in July 2021.

-Generally in terms of illegal activities regarding rhino and elephant poaching and trafficking of their products and derivatives, according to the assessment undertaken in the entire conservation areas network in Mozambique, compared with 2018, there was a considerable reduction in terms of elephant and rhino poaching, taking into consideration that there were a 10 carcasses of rhinos observed in the ground being, 5 animals in 2018, 4 animals in 2019, 1 animal in 2020 and 0 animal in 2021.
+Generally in terms of illegal activities regarding rhino and elephant poaching and trafficking of their products and derivatives, according to the assessment undertaken in the entire conservation areas network in Mozambique, compared with 2018, there was a considerable reduction in terms of elephant and rhino poaching, taking into consideration that there were 10 carcasses of rhinos observed in the ground being, 5 animals in 2018, 4 animals in 2019, 1 animal in 2020 and 0 animal in 2021, 2022 and 2023.
 All 10 rhinos that were killed were not dehorned.
+It is important to highlight that the operation of putting GPS tags in rhinos as well as successful introduction of rhinos in Zinave National Parks.

-Notwithstanding, other efforts in Niassa Special Reserve including the implementation of the second phase of the Monitoring of Illegal Killing of Elephant (MIKE) Project, financed by the European Union in the Amount of 610,000 Euros to be implemented in Niassa Special Reserve.
+Notwithstanding, other efforts in Niassa Special Reserve including the implementation of the second phase of the Monitoring of Illegal Killing of Elephant (MIKE) Project, financed by the European Union in the Amount of 610,000 Euros.
 Generally, the programme aims to generate reliable and impartial data on the status and trends in illegal killing of African and Asian elephant populations; Awareness and sensitization campaign have been raised through TV, radio broadcasting, community debates concerning the illegal wildlife trade and the negative impacts to the socio-economic and environmental systems with messages such as, "illegal hunting steals from all of us".
 There have been billboards placed in Maputo City carrying massages on stopping the illegal wildlife trade and poaching.